studioimaginaire/phue/README.md

 ###Basic usage

-Using the set_light() method you can control pretty much all the parameters :
+Using the set_light and get_light methods you can control pretty much all the parameters :

 ```python
 #!/usr/bin/python